 So, let's start with what The RYSE means in practice.
 For us there are 4 key practical elements to the project - radical education, building community, youth activism and creating space.
 Let's dive a bit deeper into each one.

-Fundamentally The RYSE is an experiment in radical education - a chance for us to build upon on the legacies of our chosen ancestors, like Paulo Freire, and the spaces that inspire us, like The Highlander Folk School.
-In practical terms, we're working to create 'learning communities' of youth organisers that are centered around key areas of learning.
-These communities will be formed through our Residential Workshops in Winter and Summer, and supported by fieldwork in the Spring and Autumn - make sure you check out our upcoming sessions!
+Fundamentally The RYSE is an experiment in radical education - a chance for us to build upon the legacies of our chosen ancestors, like Paulo Freire, and the spaces that inspire us, like The Highlander Folk School.
+In practical terms, we're working as part of the PRALER process to build educational resources, run workshops and support our peers to do the same.
+We fundamentally believe in the power of Education and that if done right it is the heart of becoming our most true and powerful selves - and everyone is invited so make sure you check out our upcoming sessions page!

 As The RYSE, we see ourselves as part of building two communities - one of affinity and one of place.
-In affinity we stand with those of our generation rising in rebellion against imperialism, and for true justice.
-The place we live, as The RYSE, is in Stroud, Gloucestershire - a long time hotbed of eco/alternative living where we're very excited to connect with community farms, halls, kitchens, breweries, woods and more.
+In affinity we stand with those of our generation and their communities rising in rebellion against imperialism, and for Planet Repairs.
+The place we live, as The RYSE, is in Stroud, Gloucestershire - a long time hotbed of eco/alternative living where we're very excited to connect with community projects, ecological farms, halls, kitchens, breweries, woods and more.
 These are the tapestries into which we're weaving The RYSE and the communities that we are committing to help build.

-Youth in the UK are systemically denied access to space.
-Media campaigns name us as threats, laws are created to criminalise us, and so we have a generation that has grown in total dislocation from space, from a land to call their own.
+Youth and their communities in the UK are systemically denied access to space.
+Media campaigns name us as threats, laws are created to criminalise us, and so we have a generation that has grown in total dislocation from space, from land to call their own.
 As such, fundamental to The RYSE is the creation of our own physical space; a space youth can stand in and feel powerful.
-To begin, this means partnering with awesome spaces like the Trinity Rooms, before working to find our own building, our own land; ground to call our own - watch this space!
+So far we've partnered with groups like the Trinity Rooms, held our own little space in town, helped take and run the SISTER Summer School and we've got new plans in the works, so watch this space!